Alex Call Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 24th in the league.
+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 25th in MLB.

-- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Guardians' 3.94 team ERA ranks 10th across all MLB pitching staffs.

-- Guardians pitchers combine to allow the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- The Guardians give up the fifth-fewest home runs in baseball (12 total, 0.8 per game).

-- The Guardians will send Plesac (0-0) to the mound to make his third start of the season.
+- Bieber (1-0 with a 2.37 ERA and 14 strikeouts in 19 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.

-- The right-hander last appeared on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up five hits.
+- In his most recent time out on Monday against the New York Yankees, the righty tossed seven innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.